 - 8 oz can of tomato sauce

-- 1 and ½ cups of chicken stock or vegetable broth
+- 1 1/2 cups chicken stock or vegetable broth

 - 1 teaspoon garlic powder

-- 1 can of pinto beans, drained and rinsed
+- 15 ounce can pinto beans drained and rinsed

 - 1 tablespoon tomato paste